After the Rain (manga): Characters

 Masami's friend from college who is a renowned writer.

 Media

 Manga

 Written and illustrated by Jun Mayuzuki, After the Rain was first serialized in Shogakukan's Monthly Big Comic Spirits from June 27, 2014, to November 27, 2015.
 It was then transferred to Weekly Big Comic Spirits, where it ran from January 18, 2016, to March 19, 2018.
 Shogakukan collected its chapters in ten tankōbon volumes, published from January 9, 2015, to April 27, 2018.
-Shueisha began releasing new edition volumes of the series on April 17, 2025.
+Shueisha re-released the series a five-volume shinsōban edition volumes from April 17 to May 19, 2025.

 In March 2018, it was announced that Vertical licensed the manga for an English language release in North America.
 The manga was released into five omnibus edition volumes from September 25, 2018, to September 17, 2019.